jaozc/user-profile-audit/README.md

 - Audit logging for all actions performed on user profiles.
 - Retrieve active and deleted user profiles.
 - Rollback changes to user profiles based on audit events.
+- User authentication and authorization for secure access.
+- Comprehensive API documentation for easy integration.

 ## Getting Started